Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 As I used a grid search classification, this model took more time.
 I tried several times to understand if there was a problem with the code as it took over 10 hours to compile.
 I then decided to split the grid search into polinomial and non-polinomial grid searches, which reduced the time taken.
 In this configuration, the polinomial search took 203 minutes and the non-polinomial took 166 minutes.

+After a long processing the best solution found is:
+The best model is the one with the best C and kernel parameters {'C': 0.2, 'kernel': 'sigmoid'}
+With accuracy 0.973973
+SVC(C=0.2, kernel='sigmoid')

 After this results, kernel methods:

 ![[Pasted image 20231201035558.png]]